PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 Before using the channel, the anchor transaction must be confirmed in the blockchain.
 If it isn't confirmed and Bob starts accepting payments through the channel, then Alice could double-spend the input to the anchor transaction and Bob would be left with nothing.

-As things stand, Alice can claim her refund after the channel expiry duration by broadcasting the refund transaction:
+As things stand, Alice can claim her refund after the channel expiry duration by broadcasting the refund transaction.
+We'll refer to this as commitment state 0:

 ![Simple Channel - Refund](./Simple_Channel2.svg)

 #### Paying into the channel

-To start paying into the channel, Alice constructs and signs a *commitment transaction* and sends it directly to Bob.
+Alice now wishes to update Bob's balance to be 0.01 BTC.
+To do this, she must move the channel into a new commitment state.
+She constructs and signs the first *commitment transaction* and sends it directly to Bob.
 This transaction has the anchor transaction output as its only input, and produces two outputs:

-1. is for 0.01 BTC and can be spent with Bob's signature
+- TXO1 is for 0.01 BTC and can be spent with Bob's signature
-2. is for 0.99 BTC and can be spent with Alice's signature
+- TXO2 is for 0.99 BTC and can be spent with Alice's signature

 Both of those outputs can be standard P2PKHs.
 This is a valid Bitcoin transaction, and has been signed by Alice.
 Remember that the anchor transaction output required both Alice's and Bob's signatures, and Bob hasn't signed this transaction, so Alice doesn't have a full witness.
 The transaction can't be brodcast to the Bitcoin network until Bob has added his signature to the witness.
 Bob can close out the channel at any time by adding his signature to the witness for this commitment transaction and broadcasting it to the network.

+Commitment state 1 looks like this:

 ![Simple Channel - first commitment](./Simple_Channel3.svg)

 Let's assume Bob doesn't close out the channel, and Alice wants to pay a further 0.01 BTC to Bob.
 She constructs and signs a second commitment transaction and sends it to Bob.
 This second transaction has exactly the same anchor transaction output as its input, but now produces the following outputs:

-1. is for 0.02 BTC and can be spent with Bob's signature
+- TXO1 is for 0.02 BTC and can be spent with Bob's signature
-2. is for 0.98 BTC and can be spent with Alice's signature
+- TXO2 is for 0.98 BTC and can be spent with Alice's signature

+Commitment state 2 looks like this:

 ![Simple Channel - second commitment](./Simple_Channel4.svg)